Steve Lukather: Early life

 Steven Lee Lukather was born on October 21, 1957, in the San Fernando Valley, California.
 His father was an assistant director and production manager at Paramount Studios, and worked on shows such as The Adventures of Ozzie and Harriet and I Dream of Jeannie.
-Lukather first played keyboards and drums, and then taught himself how to play the guitar starting at age seven, when his father bought him a Kay acoustic guitar and a copy of the Beatles album Meet the Beatles.
+Lukather first played keyboards and drums, and then taught himself how to play the guitar starting at age seven, when his father bought him a copy of the Beatles album Meet the Beatles! and a Kay acoustic guitar.
 Lukather has said that the album "changed his life" and that he was greatly influenced by the guitar playing of George Harrison in particular.

 At Grant High School, Lukather met David Paich and the Porcaro brothers (Jeff, Steve, and Mike), all of whom eventually became members of Toto.
 Lukather, who had been a self-taught musician, began taking guitar lessons from Jimmy Wyble.
 With Wyble, Lukather expanded his knowledge of wider aspects of music, including orchestration.
 It was during this period in the early 1970s that Lukather became interested in the idea of becoming a session musician, a vocation that provided opportunities to play with a variety of famous musicians.

 Jeff Porcaro, who had been playing drums with Steely Dan since 1973, became a mentor to Lukather and nurtured his interest in session work.
 Lukather's first job in the music industry was studio work with Boz Scaggs, after which Paich and Jeff Porcaro—who had become prominent session musicians in their own right—asked Lukather to join them in forming Toto in 1976 along with Bobby Kimball, David Hungate, and Steve Porcaro.